 The UK Visas and Immigration website has information on managing your visa application, containing information on things such as getting documents back and reporting a change in your circumstances.

 When you arrive in the UK, you may need to register your visa with the police.
 You should receive information about whether you need to register in your visa sticker or letter from the Home Office.
 Read more information here.

 Non-immigrant UK visas

-Anyone wanting to stay in the UK for longer than 6 months will need to apply for a visa, unless they qualify for an exemption as detailed in the above section.
+Anyone wanting to stay in the UK for longer than six months will need to apply for a visa, unless they qualify for an exemption as detailed in the above sections.

 The majority of longer-term UK visas are issued for periods of between 1-5 years with the chance to extend many of them if you want to stay longer.
 The types of fixed-term visas available are as follows: